supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 When you pass information from tag metadata using its ID to the object, a new tag is created and appended.

-If you want to add a tag with value, you can define the `value` argument with possible values.
+To add a tag with value, you must define the `value` argument with possible values.

-If you want to add a tag to frames, you can define the `frame_range` argument.
+If you want to add a tag to frames, you must define the `frame_range` argument.

 ```python
 api.video.tag.add_tag(new_tag_meta.sly_id, video_ids[0].id, value=3)